NadimGhaznavi/ai/pages/ai-snake-game.md

 ## AISnakeGame.py
 This a modified version of the SnakeGame.py.
 It's been changed so that the AIAgent acts as the player instead of a human being.

-## AISnakeGameUtils.py
-This file has a few functions where I couldn't find a good place for them.

 ## arial.ttf
 The actual snake game and AI snake game uses this file to render the scores, moves and times shown at the top of the game screen.

-## asg.py
-This is the front end to the AI Snake game.
-It's the file you need to run to launch the AI Snake Game.

 ## batch_scripts
 This directory has a couple of batch scripts I wrote to run the AI Snake Game in batch mode while changing one or more parameters.
 You can use this to run a bunch of simulations overnight and then look at the highscore files to see how different settings affect the performance of the AI.